 With some folders you will then get to a submenu.
 Again, rotate the Jog DialTM to select a feature, then press to launch it.

-Press the Back button next to the Jog Dial[TM] to go back to the main Jog Dial Launcher bar, or to close the Jog Dial Launcher if you are already in the main bar.
+Press the Back button to go back to the main menu, or to close the Jog Dial Launcher.
+You can also scroll to and select Return.

 Changing Jog Dial Navigator settings